bbqsrc/huggare/README.md

 ## Changelog

+* 0.3.2: Fix misplaced constants
-* 0.3.1: Publishing fail.
+* 0.3.1: Publishing fail
 * 0.3.0: No transports by default now.
-Use `Log#defaults` as provided in example for old behaviour.
+Use `Log#defaults` as provided in example for old behaviour
 * 0.2.0: Changed how the logger handles objects, allowing metadata
 * 0.1.0: First release